robotomagnific/Magic-8-ball/README.md

 # Magic 8-ball
-## This app generates random SI strategies to help SI leaders plan their sessions.
+## This app generates random [Supplemental Instruction](https://en.wikipedia.org/wiki/Supplemental_instruction)(SI) strategies to help SI leaders plan their sessions.

 This has been made with: